 The extension will be 125m wide x 25m long, which is a three per cent increase in the substation’s size.
 The substation’s height will not increase.

-Future work at the substation will be determined by the requirements of our customers and we don’t have further details of future development at this stage.
-We remain committed to keeping local residents and stakeholders updated whilst we fulfil our obligations to connect customers to the network.
+Future work at the substation will be determined by the requirements of our customers and as proposals in the area come forward, we will work alongside customers to fulfil our obligation to connect them to our network.
+We remain committed to keeping local residents and stakeholders updated on any future work at the substation.

 Contact us